Selaginella tamariscina extract and amentoflavone ameliorate UVB-induced skin aging via AMPK activation

 Abstract

-Ultraviolet exposure accelerates skin aging and increases the risk of skin-related diseases.
-Amentoflavone (AMF), the major compound isolated from selaginella tamariscina, was reported to exhibit potent antioxidant and anti-inflammatory properties.
-This study aims to investigate the therapeutic effects and mechanisms of the extract of S. tamariscina (STE) and AMF on ultraviolet B (UVB)-induced skin photoaging.
-In vitro and in vivo UVB-induced photoaging models were established to evaluate the anti-photoaging activities of STE and AMF.
-The therapeutic target of AMF was identified and analyzed using network pharmacology, combined with bioinformatic analyses and molecular docking. in vitro, STE significantly reduced UVB-induced oxidative stress and inflammation, while alleviating UVB-induced apoptosis.
-In vivo experiments further confirmed that both STE and AMF effectively mitigated UVB-induced skin injury.
-Mechanistically, AMF was shown to bind to AMP-activated protein kinase (AMPK), thereby promoting autophagy and protecting cells from UVB-induced damage.
-In conclusion, STE and its active compound AMF alleviate UVB-induced photoaging via AMPK activation, supporting their potential use in skin photoaging therapy.
+Ultraviolet (UV) exposure accelerates skin aging and increases the risk of skin-related diseases.
+Amentoflavone (AMF), the major compound isolated from Selaginella tamariscina, exhibits potent antioxidant and anti-inflammatory activities.
+This study aimed to investigate the therapeutic effects and mechanisms of S. tamariscina extract (STE) and AMF on UVB-induced skin photoaging.
+In vitro and in vivo photoaging models were established to evaluate the protective effects of STE and AMF.
+The therapeutic target of AMF was identified using network pharmacology, bioinformatic analysis, and molecular docking.
+In vitro, STE significantly reduced UVB-induced oxidative stress, inflammation, and apoptosis.
+In vivo, both STE and AMF effectively mitigated UVB-induced skin injury.
+Mechanistically, AMF directly interacted with AMP-activated protein kinase (AMPK), thereby promoting autophagy and protecting cells from UVB-induced damage.
+In conclusion, STE and its active compound AMF alleviate UVB-induced photoaging via activation of the AMPK signaling pathway, supporting their potential use in skin photoaging therapy.

 -